The tyCache object can be used to load tyCache files, which store particle data for rendering.

 Equal/Not Equal: determines whether particles will be culled if their material ID is equal to the specified value, or not equal to it.

 Display in viewport: controls whether loaded particles will be displayed in the viewport.
-Disabling this will prevent any data from being loaded outside of rendering, increasing viewport performance when loading a large number of particles.
+Disabling this (as well as particle display) will prevent any data from being loaded outside of rendering, increasing viewport performance when loading a large number of particles.

 Meshes/Bounding boxes: controls whether particles will be displayed in the viewport as full meshes, or bounding boxes.
 Depending on the resolution of the particle geometry, setting this to “bounding boxes” can dramatically increase viewport performance.

 GPU instancing’s efficiency comes from the fact that no per-particle meshes need to be generated or combined for display.
 Since raw mesh data is sent directly to the GPU, tyCache objects themselves will contain no mesh data corresponding to what is displayed in the viewport.
 This means that while you will be able to see the particles in the viewport, you will not be able to see the effects of any mesh modifiers added to the tyCache object itself, since it contains no modifiable mesh data.
 If you need to see the effects of mesh modifiers in the viewport, GPU instancing must be disabled.